Vietnam.vn - Nền tảng quảng bá Việt Nam

 Painter Ngo Manh Lan

 “My father said he was still indebted to Dien Bien because he had not had the opportunity to turn his sketches into finished works.
-After the campaign ended in 1955, my father was sent to study in the Soviet Union and returned to Vietnam to become one of the leading figures in the children's animation film industry in Vietnam.
-A new job attracted his passion and love, causing him to devote all his time and effort to it,” Dr. Ngo Phuong Lan (daughter of painter - People's Artist Ngo Manh Lan) recalled.
+Because, after the campaign ended, in 1955, my father was sent to study in the Soviet Union, returning home to become one of the leading birds of the children's animation film industry in Vietnam.
+A new job attracted his passion and love, making him put all his time and effort into it,” Dr. Ngo Phuong Lan (daughter of painter - People's Artist Ngo Manh Lan) recalled.

-His sketches realistically recorded the heroic battle of our soldiers in Dien Bien Phu, the images of the porters overcoming bombs and mud to bring food and ammunition to the battlefield.
-Those sketches were also a valuable source of information for the day of total victory, contributing to the creation of magnificent artistic paintings about one of the greatest military campaigns of the nation.
+His sketches realistically recorded the heroic battle of our soldiers in Dien Bien Phu, the images of the laborers overcoming bombs and mud to bring food and ammunition to the battlefield.
+Those sketches were also a valuable source of information for the day of total victory, contributing to creating magnificent artistic paintings about one of the greatest military campaigns of the nation.

-“The sketches of artist - People's Artist Ngo Manh Lan are very special, his ability to create images captures the beauty of the Dien Bien soldiers, of Uncle Ho's soldiers in different circumstances.
-His eye for beauty creates sketches that today our generation still feels moved when looking back on, because these are moments that cannot happen a second time.
-The sketches of resistance, especially on the Dien Bien Phu battlefield by artist Ngo Manh Lan will always have a special value not only at this time but also forever,” noted artist Luong Xuan Doan, General Secretary of the Vietnam Fine Arts Association.
+“The sketches of artist - People's Artist Ngo Manh Lan are very special, his ability to create images captures the beauty of the Dien Bien soldiers, of Uncle Ho's soldiers in all different circumstances.
+His eye for beauty creates sketches that today, when our generation looks back on them, we are still moved, because these are moments that cannot happen a second time.
+The resistance sketches, especially those on the Dien Bien Phu battlefield by artist Ngo Manh Lan, will always have a special value not only at this time but also forever,” noted artist Luong Xuan Doan, General Secretary of the Vietnam Fine Arts Association.

-One of his sons-in-law - General Secretary and President To Lam once confided: “I am a generation after the liberation of Dien Bien, so I did not witness what happened here.
+One of his sons-in-law - General Secretary and President To Lam once confided: “I am a generation after the liberation of Dien Bien Phu, so I did not witness what happened here.
 Fortunately, on the occasion of the 50th anniversary of the Dien Bien Phu Victory, I was able to take my father back to the old battlefield, where he participated in the campaign as a painter and listened to him recount the images, the truths and what happened in Dien Bien Phu at that time.
 The sketches and works clearly show the optimistic spirit of the soldiers, the people and the author himself.
 That is the strength of the nation, the strength of victory and we can also feel that spirit.
-Through my father's sketches, I can somewhat feel the moods and concerns when he said: "I still owe a debt to Dien Bien".
-I understand the debt that my father spoke of, because he had many intentions, that when he won, he would have works to describe the scale and greatness of the Dien Bien Phu Victory, but he had not been able to do it yet.
+Through my father's sketches, I can somewhat feel the moods and concerns when he said: "I am still indebted to Dien Bien".
+I understand the debt my father spoke of, because he had many intentions, that when he won, there would be works to describe the scale and greatness of the Dien Bien Phu Victory. but dad can't do it yet".

 3. I write these lines on the third anniversary of the death of the painter - People's Artist Ngo Manh Lan (September 15, 2021).
-It has been three years since he passed away, but his warmth remains intact in the great affection of his family, of his wife People's Artist Ngoc Lan, also a famous film artist, of his children, grandchildren, of his daughters-in-law and sons-in-law, and of his beloved grandchildren.
+It has been three years since he passed away, but his warmth remains intact in the great affection of his family, of his wife, People's Artist Ngoc Lan, also a famous film artist, of his children, grandchildren, daughters-in-law and sons-in-law, and his beloved grandchildren.

-As an art lover, I love his paintings, sketches, and Russian paintings he drew during his days studying in the Soviet Union, which made some people compare him to “the Levitan of Vietnam” (Isaac Levitan, a Russian painter famous for his ability to realistically depict the beauty of nature).
+As an art lover, I love his paintings, sketches, and Russian paintings he drew during his study days in the Soviet Union, which made some people compare him to “Vietnam’s Levitan” (Isaac Levitan, a Russian painter famous for his ability to realistically depict the beauty of nature).
 His typical works from this period include: On the Edge of the Forest (1957), Tarutxa Village Scene (1957), Late Summer Sun (1959), Saint Isaac’s Cathedral (1959), Old Farmer Woman in Traditional Russian Costume (1960)…

 CHAU LA VIET